routegy/routegy-docs/docs/how-to/receive-sms-notifications/index.md

 This document describes how to make use of the [SMS Touch Handler Type](/reference/touch-handler-types/sms) to receive text message notifications.

-SMS touch handlers are commonly used with high priority [touchpoints](/reference/touchpoints) that requires immediate attention or staff members that are constantly on the go.
+SMS touch handlers are commonly used with high priority [touchpoints](/reference/touchpoints) that require immediate attention or staff members that are constantly on the go.

 ### Creating the Touch Handler